 This is where self-service data preparation comes in.
 In Gartner’s 2016 Market Guide for Self-Service Data Prep, they define self-service data prep as “an iterative agile process for exploring, combining, cleaning and transforming raw data into curated datasets for data science, data discovery, and BI and analytics.”

 In the early days of BI, data preparation tools were designed for BI developers.
 This required coding skills and a deep understanding of both data modeling and business logic.
 Then BI 2.0 entered the picture, empowering data scientists and technical analysts to prepare data from within advanced analytics tools without the need for extensive coding.
-Today, in the third wave of BI, data prep tools can be found in BI and data discovery tools.
+Today, in the third wave of BI, data prep tools can be found in business intelligence and data discovery tools.
 And in this way, everyday business users can become their own citizen integrator to source and prepare their own data for analysis.

 Enter ThoughtSpot Data Connect

 ThoughSpot's Data Connect is a new product offering that allows anyone to become their own citizen integrator.
 With Data Connect anyone can connect, transform, and prepare terabytes of data from multiple data sources for Relational Search in minutes using a simple point-and-click interface.
-Users who are familiar with the business requirements of an organization’s data can actively take part in simplifying the analytics pipeline, supporting a single version of the truth and eliminating the complications of data sprawl.
+Users who are familiar with the business requirements of an organization’s data can actively take part in simplifying the analytics data pipeline, supporting a single version of the truth and eliminating the complications of data sprawl.

 In a recent webinar, “Accelerate Your Analytics Pipeline with Self-Service Data Prep,” we reviewed effective self-service data prep strategies and show ThoughtSpot Data Connect in action.
 Watch it on-demand to learn how you can reduce the time-to-insight for your data consumers.
 With search-driven analytics now joined with self-service data prep, business users can have an immediate and positive impact on their business.